requ3zt/Scripts/README.md

 IMPORTANT!!!

 *Before you use this script it's necesary to know the user for the login!
-If you want to extract the usernames of the WordPress page I recomend to use the tool **wpsacn***
+If you want to extract the usernames of the WordPress page I recomend to use the tool **wpscan***